jundalisay/spblist/content/en/research/ancient/babylonian/gilgamesh/tablet-11.md

 ---
 title: "The Story Of the Flood"
-weight: 19
+weight: 29
-image: "/covers/enuma.jpg"
+image: "/covers/gilga.jpg"
-description: "Here we simplify Enuma Elish The Epic Of Creation"
-draft: true
+description: "I will tell you a secret of the gods.
+The old city Shuruppak is on the banks of the Euphrates.
+It had gods inside it"
 ---